LucDoh/CASAFFI/README.md

-# Cell Analysis & Segmentation Framework for Fluorescent Images
+# Cell Analysis & Segmentation for Fluorescent Images

 CASAFFI is a cell segmentation and analysis code written in Matlab to infer electrical activity of cells using BeRST, a voltage-sensitive dye.
 Increases in voltage in cells are reflected by a linear increase in fluorescence in BeRST, so (Delta F/ F).
 This means we can use take stacks of fluorescent images with a microscope at high framerate and resolution, process these images, and see neurons fire.